 Christmas is a beautiful time for family, friends, and food.
-But it’s also irrefutably the most stressful time of year.
-Add in a pandemic, and we’ve got added anxiety rising to the surface.
+But it’s also the MOST stressful time of year.
+There’s a lot to do to make the magic happen!

 12 Days of Christmas Self Care!

 This post contains affiliate links, and I may earn a commission.
 See my disclaimer for more.

 This year, let’s focus on having a holiday we can ENJOY.
 To do this, we are raising our standards of wellness.
 For 12 days in December, commit to adding in self-love and enjoying the results of a more peaceful and serene month.

 Start this challenge 12 days before Christmas, or pick any day to do it!
 You’ll be so happy you gave yourself these moments!

 Day 1: Spend the Evening Doing Nothing